Plymouth State University: Facilities

 A statue of Robert Frost sits on a bench in front of Rounds Hall.

 The center of student life on campus, the HUB, is a multi-function building.
 The HUB is home to student-run and professional offices.
 The HUB is also home to the Daily Paws Cafe, the Union Grille, and university offices.
 A PSU annual tradition called First Fire is held in the HUB Fireplace Lounge each fall and students come out to collect their unique First Fire Mug.

 Built in 1956 and named for longtime Plymouth State president Ernest Silver, Silver Hall served as a physical education center, a music and theater teaching and performance facility, and an assembly hall.
 The Silver Center for the Arts supports PSU students of the performing arts.

 The Silver Center is also the home of the New Hampshire Music Festival, which performs classical and pops concerts in the Hanaway Theater and chamber music concerts in Smith Recital Hall.
 The festival begins the week after the July 4th holiday and runs through the middle of August.

 In the early twentieth century, the Draper & Maynard Building was home to premier sporting goods manufacturer Draper & Maynard Sporting Goods Company.
 It is home to PSU's Department of the Arts.
 The first floor of the building houses the university's MakerSpace.
 The fourth floor is currently under construction and will soon feature several labs for the university's program in Electromechanic Technology and Robotics (EMTR).
 Many professional players received their equipment from D&M such as Babe Ruth.

 Lamson Library and Learning Commons opened in September 2006.
 It is the largest publicly accessible library in central/northern New Hampshire and second largest overall after Dartmouth College.
 Resources include open technology labs, the Spinelli Archives and Special Collections, and the Writing Center.

 Residential halls and apartment buildings

 Most first-year students will reside in double or triple rooms in one of the university's traditional residence halls: Belknap, Geneva Smith, Grafton, Mary Lyon, and Pemigewasset.
 Newly admitted Upper Division students and graduate students are eligible to request housing in the White Mountain Apartments, Langdon Woods, and Merrill Place.
-Most notably, Langdon Woods was the first college dormitory building in New Hampshire to receive LEED Gold accrediation and is one of the more energy efficient dorms in the country.
+Langdon Woods was the first college dormitory building in New Hampshire to receive LEED Gold certification.